oracle-livelabs/oci/peoplesoft-oda/1setup-oda/setup-oda.md

 ## Introduction

-In this lab, using the recently provisioned OCI Trial tenancy, we will provision the Oracle Digital Assistant from Oracle Cloud Infrastructure services.
+In this lab, we'll provision the Oracle Digital Assistant from Oracle Cloud Infrastructure services utilizing the freshly created OCI Trial tenancy.

 Estimated Time: 30 minutes